WebexCC-SA/LAB-2308/docs/task6.md

 Making a test call:

 - Make sure that agent state is set to 'Available' and then call the channel number (as noted in the **Task 4**).
 In the IVR, choose **Option 6**.
+- Answer the call on the agent desktop
 - A new case is automatically created, and the configured fields are prefilled with the call data.

 ![Nav](./assets/t5s2p3a.png){ width="1200" }